swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 #### Making these additions generic over `BinaryInteger & FixedWidthInteger` and `BinaryFloatingPoint`

 These are not sufficient constraints.
 This approach would also require extremely defensive implementations to account for the existence of conformers from outside of the standard library.

+#### Omitting the `Endianness` parameters

+The standard library's `FixedWidthInteger` protocol includes computed properties `var .bigEndian: Self` and `var .littleEndian: Self`.
+These could be used to modify the arguments of `storeBytes()`, or to modify the return values from `load()`.
+Unfortunately these properties are not clear, because they return `Self`.
+This proposal applies the consideration of endianness to the operation it belongs to: serialization.

 ## Acknowledgments